Course Description

 Theodore Garland

-Theodore Garland is a Distinguished Professor of Biology at UC Riverside.
+Theodore Garland, Jr. is a Distinguished Professor of Biology at UC Riverside.
 The Research in Dr. Garland’s laboratory involves the evolution of complex phenotypes.
 Through empirical, theoretical, and methodological studies, he has also been instrumental in developing the field of evolutionary physiology.
-Dr. Garland and his graduate students participate in the UCR Graduate Programs in Evolution, ...
+He has a particular interest in the genetics and evolution of locomotor behavior and ...

 Alan Brelsford